 Peter Lauer

-The Peter Lauer winery is the youngest Saar member of the VDP - it was finally admitted in 2013.
-The wines of winemaker and cellar master Florian Lauer have been among the absolute top of the region for much longer.
-Light and lively to highly complex and demanding - wine for advanced connoisseurs, as he always says.
+The Peter Lauer Winery is the youngest Saar member of the VDP - it was finally accepted in 2013.
+The wines of winemaker and cellar master Florian Lauer have long been among the absolute best in the region.
+From light and lively to highly complex and sophisticated - wine for advanced connoisseurs, as he always says.

-Here you can get the wines of the Peter Lauer winery at the usual winemaker prices .
+Here you can get the wines from Peter Lauer Winery at winery prices, as always!

 Alle Weine